 The quantity bookkeeping and physical mixture of RFNBOs is limited to certain periodical and spatial boundaries.
-Periodical boundaries define the timeframe in which the input and output of products with specific sustainability characteristics must be balanced.
-The maximum balancing timeframe (period) according to RED II is three months.
-Participants in the CertifHy EU RFNBO Voluntary Scheme may choose a period less than three months, for example, one month.
-Mass balance periods shall be continuous in time.
-Gaps between mass balance periods shall not occur.
+Periodical boundaries define the timeframe during which the input and output of products with specific sustainability characteristics must be balanced.
+The maximum balancing timeframe (period) according to Revised Directive EU/2018/2001 is three (3) months.
+Participants of the CertifHy EU RFNBO Voluntary Scheme may choose a period less than three (3) months, for example, a one (1) month period is possible.
+Gaps between consecutive mass balance periods shall not occur.
 At the end of the mass balance period, the sustainability data carried forward should be equivalent to the physical stock in the container, processing or logistical facility, transmission and distribution infrastructure or site.

-The spatial boundary defines the location (spatial entity) for which the chain of custody requirements must be applied.
-The mass balance method has to be at least site specific.
-This means that they have to refer to one geographical location with precise boundaries (site of operation).
-A mass balance system can also be operated for a transmission and distribution infrastructure (e.g. hydrogen grid).
-If more than one legal entity operates at one location each legal entity is required to operate its own quantity bookkeeping.
+Spatial boundaries define the location (spatial entity) in which the chain of custody requirements must be applied.
+The mass balance system must at least be site-specific.
+This means that the mass balance system must refer to one geographical location with precise boundaries (site of operation).
+A mass balance system can also be operated for transmission and distribution infrastructure (e.g. hydrogen grid).
+If more than one legal entity operates at one location, then each legal entity is required to operate its own quantity bookkeeping.
+Isolated grids, or parts that are not physically connected, cannot be considered part of the same mass balance system.

-The Economic Operator shall monitor the balance of products certified according to the CertifHy EU RFNBO Voluntary Scheme withdrawn from and added to the mass balance system.
-The Economic Operator shall use a method that allows it to calculate the mass balance at every point in time.
-Deficits in the physical stock shall not occur at the end of the mass balancing period; i.e. the Economic Operator shall not forward or deliver greater amounts of products certified according to the CertifHy EU RFNBO Voluntary Scheme than acquired or produced.
+The Economic Operator shall monitor the balance of products certified according to the CertifHy EU RFNBO Voluntary Scheme that are withdrawn from and added to the mass balance system.
+The Economic Operator shall use a method that allows the calculation of the mass balance at every point in time.
+Deficits in the physical stock shall not occur at the end of the mass balancing period.
+In other words, the Economic Operator shall not forward or deliver greater amounts of products certified according to the CertifHy EU RFNBO Voluntary Scheme than were acquired or produced.

-The Economic Operator may report a positive balance of products certified according to the CertifHy EU RFNBO Voluntary Scheme into the next reporting period if the corresponding amount of products certified according to the CertifHy EU RFNBO Voluntary Scheme is in stock and until the positive balance is expended.
+The Economic Operator may carry forward a positive balance of products certified according to the CertifHy EU RFNBO Voluntary Scheme into the next reporting period if the corresponding amount of products certified according to the CertifHy EU RFNBO Voluntary Scheme is in stock and until the positive balance is expended.

 If several operational sites are included in the scope of certification, each operational site shall maintain its own mass balance accounting system.
-The mass balance system shall operate at a level where consignments could normally be in contact, such as in a container, processing or logistical facility, transmission and distribution infrastructure or site (defined as a geographical location with precise boundaries within which products can be mixed).
+The mass balance system shall operate at a level at which consignments could normally be in contact, such as in a container, processing or logistical facility, transmission and distribution infrastructure or site (defined as a geographical location with precise boundaries within which products can be mixed).

-6.2 Requirements for Mass Balance Audits
+5.2 Requirements for Mass Balance Audits

 The verification of mass balances is an integral part of the Audit of an Economic Operator.
-The Auditor has to verify that the amount of RFNBOs and materials that have been claimed as being sustainable is less than or equal to the amount that was actually available and also that no double-counting of RFNBOs and material has taken place.
+The Auditor must verify that the amount of RFNBOs and materials that have been claimed as sustainable is less than or equal to the amount that was actually available, and also that no double-counting of RFNBOs and/or other material has taken place.

 Prior to the Audit, the Economic Operator must submit all mass balances to the Certification Body conducting the Audit.
-This applies to all mass balances relevant for the certification of the Economic Operator, i.e. every site (e.g. external storage facility) covered by the certificate.
+This includes all mass balances relevant to the certification of the Economic Operator, i.e. every site (e.g. external storage facility) covered by the certificate.